Freedom Hill Elementary School Library

 - Students in preschool, Head Start, ID/IDS, and K-2 visit the library weekly to connect with great books, learn library and research skills, and check out fiction and nonfiction titles related to their interests.

 - Students in grades 3-6 come as a class every week to develop research skills, nurture an excitement for literature, and check out titles of their choice.

 Checking Out Books

 - Kindergarten and first-grade students may check out two books.
-Third-sixth graders may check out four books.
+Second-sixth graders may check out four books.

-- Books are checked out for two weeks.
-If students are not finished with a book, they may bring it in to renew it, or check it out again, as long as the book is not on hold for someone else.
+- Books are checked out for three weeks.
+If students are not finished with a book, they may renew it, or check it out again, up to two more times, as long as the book is not on hold for someone else.

-- Students can get on a waiting list for books that are currently checked out to someone else using a paper form at the circulation desk or electronically using the link below.
+- Students can get on a waiting list for books that are currently checked out to someone else by logging in to the Destiny catalog with their student ID number, finding the book in the catalog, and clicking on the HOLD button.
 Teachers let their students know when the book they are waiting for is ready for pick up.

 - Students are responsible for paying for damaged and/or lost books.